 Animals also face anxiety, especially when they are removed from their comfort zones or are away from the people they are comfortable with.
 Each animal reacts differently to strangers and new locations based on their “life” and pain experiences.

-Any discussion on this matter comes down to the fact that there is much more humans have in common with plants and animals than we already know or understand.
+Any discussion on this matter comes down to the fact that there is much more that humans have in common with plants and animals than we know or understand.
 Acknowledging and accepting these similarities will help us understand biology as a concept of unity.

 Like this article?
 Subscribe to our weekly email for more!